rfhaque/benchpark/docs/add-an-experiment.rst

 For example if you just created a benchmark *baz* with OpenMP and strong scaling variants it may look like this:::

   benchpark system init --dest=genericx86-system genericx86
-  benchpark experiment init --dest=baz-benchmark baz programming_model=openmp scaling=strong
+  benchpark experiment init --dest=baz-benchmark baz openmp=oui strong=oui
   benchpark setup ./baz-benchmark ./x86 workspace/